SymfonyCasts/symfony5/sfcasts/ep5-security/voters.md

 "EDIT" and this `Question` object.
 If you look at the voter details... oh!
 They *all* abstained.
 So *every* voter said:

-> I have no ideaa how to vote on the attribute "EDIT" and a `Question` object".
+> I have no idea how to vote on the attribute "EDIT" and a `Question` object".

 If all voters abstain, we get access denied.